When it comes to finding places to enjoy the digital nomad life, one of the top places on your list to consider should be Bangkok, Thailand.

 The traffic in Bangkok has a reputation for being terrible, but there are ways around this.
 The Skytrain (BTS) and underground (MRT) rail systems are helpful for getting around the major areas of the city.

 There are taxis as well as water taxis, which is particularly helpful if you want to visit any tourist spots.
 In general, taxis are cheap and appear around the clock.
 They are also safer and more comfortable than taking Tuk-tuks.

 When it comes to renting a place, a landlord will typically be looking for a three-month minimum stay, with a deposit of two months rent for insurance.
 Like everywhere, AirBnBs are relatively numerous, and there are always the options to stay in a hotel.

 Facebook groups exist to find short-term lettings so you can find places where landlords are looking for tenants.
 There has been a bit of a crackdown on renting apartments, so make sure that where you’re staying is legit.
-For digital nomads, there are also Facebook groups where you can ask fellow nomads for advice and tips and tricks on where to stay, take a look at Bangkok Apartments & Condos For Rent.
+For digital nomads, there are also Facebook groups where you can ask fellow nomads for advice and tips and tricks on where to stay, take a look at Bangkok Apartments & Condos For Rent or Airbnb.

 Additionally, some of the best areas to live are:

 - The Victory Monument area in the north is known to be the home to hipsters and ex-pats.
 Head south-east or south-west to the popular areas of On Nut and Bang Chak.